mitranim/wordplay/readme.md

 thikn (trying to use that dense skull) © M

-"existence of a 'succubus' implies existence of a 'sucsphere' and 'sucpyramid'" © LJ
+existence of a "succubus" implies existence of a "sucsphere" and "sucpyramid" © LJ

-minipulate © M
+minipulate (little by little) © M

 moonipulate © M